 As we continued browsing on to this site’s sister site – coolest-birthday-cakes.com, we stumbled upon a frog cake online.
 And Maya instantly said that she wanted a Frog party.
 (The Princess turns into a frog – now that sounds familiar.).
 Maya’s favorite book is about a frog (called “The Frog is a Hero”) and that’s what triggered the sudden change.

 Because there isn’t a Frog party page on this site, I spent a few hours doing research on the Internet to get the ball rolling.
 And there isn’t much out there as far as Frog party ideas go.

 What I did find on the Internet were quite a few cool Frog coloring pages.
-Here’s a page where you can find all the frog coloring pages I used.

 I just used the design of the frog cake as a template for the party invitation.
 I made a large invitation to put up at Maya’s pre-school and surprised her in the morning with it.
 She asked to decorate it with stickers (buying time before going to her pre-school.)